American Institute of Chemical Engineers (AIChE )

 Society of Women Engineers (SWE)

 SWE is a student organization the helps women (and men) in engineering.
 Resources include workshops, training, resume editing, business etiquette, and networking.
-We attend regional and annual conferences where further resources are available, including career fairs and professional development.
-Website
+SWE members attend regional and annual conferences where further resources are available, including career fairs and professional development.

 Tau Beta Pi